Dick Trickle: Death

 Trickle died May 16, 2013, from an apparent self-inflicted gunshot wound.
 The incident occurred at 12:02 pm at Forest Lawn Cemetery in Boger City, North Carolina.
-The Lincoln County Communications Center received a call, apparently from the victim, saying that "there's going to be a dead body.
+The Lincoln County Communications Center received a call, apparently from Trickle, saying that "there's going to be a dead body.
 Suicide."
 When the 911 operator asked who was about to commit suicide, Trickle responded: "I'm the one."
 Police attempted to call his phone back, but there was no response.
 Trickle was found dead beside his pickup truck.
-His granddaughter, who died in a car accident, is buried in the same cemetery.
+His granddaughter, who died in a 2001 car accident, is buried in the same cemetery.

 Trickle's family later released a statement which in part said: "He had been suffering for some time with severe chronic pain, had seen many doctors, none of which could find the source of his pain.
-His family as well as all those who knew him find his death very hard to accept, and though we will hurt from losing him for some time, he’s no longer suffering and we take comfort knowing he’s with his very special angel."
+His family as well as all those who knew him find his death very hard to accept, and though we will hurt from losing him for some time, he's no longer suffering and we take comfort knowing he's with his very special angel."

 NASCAR chairman Brian France released a statement saying "Dick was a legend in the short track racing community, particularly in his home state of Wisconsin, and he was a true fan favorite.
 Personalities like Dick Trickle helped shape our sport.
 He will be missed."
 Former competitor Rusty Wallace battled Trickle for championships at several levels.
 "I'm in 100 percent shock.
 Dick Trickle was my mentor," Wallace said.
 "When I was short track racing, I would call him every Monday morning and he would always help me with race setups and stuff.
 He and I had such a good time telling little stories, but he was the guy that taught me almost everything in the American Speed Association.
 And he was the guy that I battled right to the end for my 1983 ASA championship.
 I barely beat the guy that taught me everything.
 I'd not seen Dick as much as I'd like to of late.
 He was a legend.
 A man that'd won over a thousand short track races, was one of the most winning short trackers in America, was a role model to many short track racers coming up.
 Could just do magic with the race car and he taught me so much about racing.
 My success in the ASA and what Trickle taught me is what got me into NASCAR.
 That's what got me hired by Cliff Stewart back in '84.
 Between Larry Phillips and Dick Trickle, they taught me everything."

 A moment of silence was observed for Trickle during the start of the North Carolina Education Lottery 200 at Charlotte Motor Speedway on May 17.
 A tribute was held for Trickle at the July 2013 Slinger Nationals race with his family telling stories about his career.